 Planning has been some of the most fun we’ve had together.
 The biggest decision was figuring out the right type of RV for us.
-There were a lot of options – Class A, Class C, Fifth Wheel, tow behind…the list goes on.
-Going to the California RV Show was an eye opening experience and really helped put us on the right path.
-We really enjoyed going to RV shopping and seeing the different options and models.
-Our friends even drove us around Florida to see some of the biggest dealers in the world.
+There were a lot of options – Class A, Class C, tow behind, the list goes on.
+Going to the California RV Show was an eye opening experience that helped put us on the right path.
+Over a year of research and shopping, we found our first RV, a 29′ Class A gas motorhome.

 Looking back, we had a lot of fun and there were some very stressful times, but as we said to each other the moment we drove away on our first day, “If we go up in a ball of flames right now, at least we did it!”

 (In case you’re wondering…no we haven’t gone up in flames yet).